Prometheus as imaged by Cassini on Jan 27, 2010 from a distance of 36,000 km.

 the F ring to Prometheus, the white blob at the bottom, in this

 Prometheus and Pandora act as shepherd moons for the inner edge of Saturn's F-ring.
 Prometheus is extremely elongated and has a number of ridges and valleys on its northern side.
-Although craters up to 20 kilometers (12 miles) wide mark its icy surface, it appears to be less heavily cratered than its neighboring moons Pandora, Janus, and Epimetheus.
+Although craters up to 20 km (12 mi) wide mark its icy surface, it appears to be less heavily cratered than its neighboring moons Pandora, Janus, and Epimetheus.
 Its low estimated density suggests that it may be a porous, icy body.
-See also Saturn, moons.

 |discovery||1980, by S. Collins et al|